 What is a summer wetsuit?

-We all know the best summer wetsuits are no wetsuits at all, and surfing your boardshorts.
-Unfortunately, we are not all lucky enough to live in Bali.
-Summer wetsuits are wetsuits used during summer.
-A wetsuit qualifies as a summer wetsuit when the neoprene thickness is 3mm or below.
+We all know the best summer wetsuit is no wetsuit at all.
+Unfortunately, we are not all lucky enough to live in the tropics.
+A wetsuit qualifies as a summer wetsuit when the neoprene thickness is 3mm or thinner.
 Ranging from a commonly used 3/2 mm full suit to a 2/2 shortarm, a 2/2 shorty and everything in between.
-The main goal of a summer wetsuit is to give you just enough thermal protection without overheating.
-A wetsuit’s goal is to be as thin and flexible as possible.
+The main goal of a summer wetsuit is to give you enough thermal protection without overheating.
+Summer wetsuits should be as thin and flexible as possible.
 It protects you against wind and harmful UV rays from the sun at the same time.

 Summer wetsuit types

-Full suit, shortarm, long john or shorty, what is your favourite summer wetsuit type?
-The difference between different summer wetsuits is huge.
-You should choose the right wetsuit style depending on the water and air temperatures you would like to surf in.
+Full suit, shortarm, long john or shorty.
+There are a lot of different summer wetsuits and the difference between them is huge.
+Choose the right wetsuit style depending on the water and air temperatures you surf in.

-The warmest type you could go for is a 3/2 mm full suit with sealed outside and inside seams, single lined chest, and back for added windchill protection.
+The warmest summer wetsuit type is a 3/2 mm full suit with sealed outside and inside seams, single lined chest and back for added windchill protection.
 Look for plush quickdry lining on the chest and back for extra insulation.
-Depending on your location, a wetsuit like this can be used when the water is still warming up.
+Depending on your location, use a wetsuit like when the water is still warming up.
 Perfect for late spring with water temperatures between 15~20°C, or in colder climates where the water doesn’t get much warmer than 15~20°C all summer.
 The warmer the climate, the less warm a wetsuit needs to be.
 So you can choose a double lined chest over a single lined chest, glued and blind stitched seams instead of sealed seams and a wetsuit without quickdry plush lining.
-Try to avoid flatlock seams in any fullsuit, as flatlock seams are not watertight and will make you get cold easily.
+Try to avoid flatlock seams in any fullsuit, as flatlock seams are not watertight and will cool you down quickly.

 2/2mm full suit